Lembet Mosque: Architecture

 The mosque behind the House of the Vicentian Sisters.

-Lembet Mosque has two storeys, and a minaret in touch with the middle of the northwest facade.
+The Lembet Mosque has two storeys, and a minaret on the middle of the northwest facade.
 On the ground floor there are two entrances, two vestibules and two chambers, a storage room and a staircase leading to the upper floor.
 The use of the rooms on the ground floor is not known.
-On the floor there is an antechamber and the praying room.
+On the floor there is an antechamber and the prayer room.
 The building inscription, found on the vestibule of the first floor, is the only thing that testifies to Ferideh's connection to the mosque, and thus Lembet's original name.

-The floor dimensions of the mosque are 18.19 m. x 13.52 m. and it is 11.22 meters tall, including the roof (3.22 m.).
-The area of each floor is 247.50 m^{2}.
-As for the thickness of the walls, on the ground floor the external walls are 90 cm thick, the internal ones 60 cm NW to SE and 90 cm NE to SW.
-On the first floor the external walls are 80 cm thick, and internal walls 70 cm NE to SW.
+The floor dimensions of the former mosque are 18.19 by 13.52 m.
+The former mosque is 11.22 m tall, including the roof that is 3.22 m tall.
+The area of each floor is 247.5 m2.
+The external walls on the ground floor are 90 cm thick, and the internal walls range between 60 and 90 cm thick.
+The external walls on the first floor are 80 cm thick, and the internal walls are 70 cm thick.

 The ceilings are made of wood, its simple decoration achieved by the arrangement of the boards, with additional rods and with relief elements.
 In the center of the mihrab hall there is a dome in the shape of a cruciform decorated with additional wooden elements.
 Around its perimeter, alternating rectangular and square sections are formed.

-During the 2011 restoration works, the roof was restored, the windows of the upper floor were protected, the asbestos flues outside the building were removed, newer paltry interior walls and dropped ceilings were demolished, the praying niche (mihrab) was spotlighted, parts of the wall drawings were uncovered, the interior wooden staircase was reconstructed, the area surrounding the mosque was clear-cut and coated with grid and concrete, and the terrain was fenced.
+During the 2011 restoration works, the roof was restored, the windows of the upper floor were protected, the asbestos flues outside the building were removed, newer paltry interior walls and dropped ceilings were demolished, the mihrab was spotlighted, parts of the wall drawings were uncovered, the interior wooden staircase was reconstructed, the area surrounding the mosque was clear-cut and coated with grid and concrete, and the terrain was fenced.